Tahir Whitehead: Regular season

+Regular season

 Personal life

 Whitehead is the nephew of former NFL defensive end Willie Whitehead.
 Whitehead is married and has four sons.
-He is the older brother of Dariq Whitehead, a former 5-star recruit who is now a freshman on the Duke Blue Devils men's basketball team.
+He is the older brother of Dariq Whitehead, a former 5-star recruit who played on the Duke Blue Devils men's basketball team and was selected 22nd overall by the Brooklyn Nets in the 2023 NBA draft.